rachelb36/horiseon_home/README.md

 To run this project, navigate to:

-To view project navigate to https://rmburgos.github.io/module1_challenge/
+To view project, navigate to https://rmburgos.github.io/module1_challenge/

 ## Usage